Helpful Information

 Benefits of creative expression through acting

-Acting encourages self-awareness; as your kid learns to listen to others before giving a response, they are developing their social skills.
-By engaging physically with their body, they are becoming more comfortable with themselves.
-Engaging with others through storytelling supports your kid’s understanding of the world around them while providing them with the opportunity to express their feelings through the character they are playing.
+Acting encourages self-awareness; as your child learns to listen to others before giving a response, they are developing their social skills.
+By engaging physically with their body, they’re becoming more comfortable with themselves.
+Engaging with others through storytelling supports your child’s understanding of the world around them while providing the opportunity to express their feelings through the character they ‘re playing.

-You have learnt so many valuable skills while continuing to work towards your therapy goals.
-By mapping a story from start to finish, designing a costume piece and staging your own show and acting in it, you have developed new ways to communicate your thoughts, feelings and ideas whilst building your creativity, problem solving and social skills.
+Your child has learnt so many valuable skills while continuing to work towards their therapy goals.
+By mapping a story from start to finish, designing a costume piece and staging their own show and acting in it, they have developed new ways to communicate their thoughts, feelings and ideas whilst building their creativity, problem solving and social skills.

-Our Drama to Connect School Holiday Therapy Group is on again this school holidays and is a great way to continue working towards your therapy goals and having fun at the same time!
+Our Drama to Connect School Holiday Therapy Group is on again these school holidays and is a great way to continue working towards your child’s therapy goals, whilst having fun at the same time!

 For more information on our School Holiday Therapy Groups and to register click here or contact our Customer Experience Team on 1300 668 482 or services@novita.org.au